dlafrance/airbnb_project/README.md

 As the goal was to classify destinations, the light GBM model was adjusted for multi-classification, including the number of classes (11).
 The model was evaluated on the multi-logloss result.

-Furher parameter tuning of the model was achieved through Bbyesian optimatization, in which certain parameter tweaking yielded marginally better results.
+Furher parameter tuning of the model was achieved through Bayesian optimatization, in which certain parameter tweaking yielded marginally better results.

 ### Results